srdc/cda2fhir/README.md

 ```

-## Transforming a CDA document to a Bundle of corresponding FHIR resources
+## Transforming a CDA document to a Bundle of FHIR resources

+The below code is an annotated example of a basic CCD document transformation, further code examples can be found in [CCDTransformerTest.java](./src/test/java/tr/com/srdc/cda2fhir/CCDTransformerTest.java) file.
+You may also review all implemented interfaces in the [CCDTransformerImpl.java](./src/main/java/tr/com/srdc/cda2fhir/CCDTransformerImpl.java) file.

+The output of this operation will be located at: `src/test/resources/output/C-CDA_R2-1_CCD-w-daf.json`.

 ```java
 // Load MDHT CDA packages.
 Otherwise ContinuityOfCareDocument and similar documents will not be recognised.